fakhrirofi/twit-webhook/README.md

 One AAPI dev environment can only be used to register one webhook.
 The owner (with access token) of Twitter Dev App who can only register the webhook.
+Don't forget to edit the **webhook** variable before registering a new webhook.

 > Look at [Register webhook](#register-webhook-to-twitter), there is **reg.delete_all()**.
 The purpose is to delete all of the previous webhook.
 So